 We all know that our metabolisms slow as we age.
 Not only does this mean you can’t eat whatever you want any more, but also this will affect your ability to recover from training.
 Luckily there are a few things you can do to improve metabolism and increase your ability to recover.
 Start with a healthy diet and try to get 8 hours of sleep every night.
 Remember to stay hydrated by drinking plenty of water.
 Limit alcohol and partying like you’re still twenty… Utilize supplements such as protein powder, BCAAs and glutamine to help your body repair and build muscle and generally recover from workouts.
 Treat yourself to a deep tissue massage every now and then and make sure you see a doctor or physio for any injuries!

 Know your goals.

 Even though you may no longer want to be king or queen of the gym, you will still need to find your motivation from somewhere.
 Whatever your goals, from losing weight, to adding muscle, to just being able to keep up with the kids, it helps to have your goals clearly defined.
 Set specific mini-goals to keep you motivated such as losing five pounds of fat or adding 2.5kg to your squat in a month.
 It may help to work with a personal trainer and/or nutritionist to help you set realistic goals and come up with a plan on how to do it.

-To keep making progress toward your goals, first you have to stay healthy and injury free.
+To keep making progress toward your goals, first, you have to stay healthy and injury-free.
 It’s important to warm up properly before your workouts and also post-training mobility.
 Ensure your muscles and joints are warmed up before training, paying particular attention to any areas susceptible to tightness and injury.
-If you have had a previous injury it is likely you will need to do more mobility work on this area than others.
+If you have had a previous injury it is likely you will need to do more mobility work in this area than others.